shafferm/dada2_qiime1/README.md

 Generating all required files for `core_diversity_analyses.py` using QIIME 1 and DADA2 for denoising.

 ## Setting up
+It is recommended to run all of this in a conda environment.
+If you have not installed conda and bioconda then I recommend you check out their [website](https://bioconda.github.io/) and follow the instructions to both install miniconda and add the bioconda and r channels.

-First create a new conda environment:
+First create a new conda environment and activate it:

 ```
 conda create --name dada2_qiime python=2.7 qiime R rpy2
+source activate dada2_qiime
 ```

 Download this repository: